The best pitching performance ever for all 30 teams

 Pitching line: 9 IP, 1 H, 0 R, 1 BB, 11 SO (Game Score: 95)

-The only hit Archer allowed in a 1-0 victory was a sixth-inning groundball into right field by Colby Rasmus.
+The only hit Archer allowed in a 1-0 victory was a sixth-inning ground ball into right field by Colby Rasmus.
 He finished the Astros off in just 98 pitches.

 For argument's sake: Matt Garza owns the only no-hitter in Rays history, with a six-strikeout, one-walk performance against a good Tigers team in 2010 (Game Score was 92).
 He even faced the minimum, getting a double play after the second-inning free pass.

-Most likely to beat it: Blake Snell appears to be making The Leap this year and has the electric stuff to break Archer's score.
+Most likely to beat it: Blake Snell made The Leap in 2018 when he won the Cy Young Award.
+He had a frustrating 2019 with a couple stints on the injured list, but no lefty can match his raw stuff.

-Notable: The Rays were born in 1998 and have 14 90-plus games since then, tied for seventh most in the majors:
+Notable: The Rays were born in 1998 and have 14 90-plus games since then, good for eighth in the majors:

 Dodgers, 25

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.